tpresley/sygnal/docs/src/content/docs/getting-started.md

-# Getting Started with Sygnal
+---
+title: 'Quick Start'
+description: 'Get up and running with Sygnal in minutes'
+---

 Sygnal is an intuitive framework for building fast, small, and composable web components and applications.
 It uses functional reactive programming under the hood but keeps the developer experience simple and familiar.